 All of this information is automatically added into my HoneyBook account.

 The client receives a brochure that outlines the services that I offer so they can review pricing before booking a consultation call.
-The link to schedule that call (using the HoneyBook scheduling tool) is also linked in the email.
+The link to schedule that call (using HoneyBook’s online meeting scheduler) is also linked in the email.

 To have this go out automatically, I used a HoneyBook Automation that’s triggered to send the email as soon as the client submits the contact form.

 For about half of the emails I send, it’s not actually me sending them.
 I’m so big on making templates and using automations because it saves time, and it makes clients feel like they’re talking to me.
 With HoneyBook, clients ‘talk’ to me 2-3 times before I actually ever really communicate with them.

 Once the call has been scheduled, we discuss their specific project needs, ideas and concepts.